This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the rice in a strainer and rinse it thoroughly under cool water.
-Set the strainer of rice aside.
+• Place the rice in a fine-mesh strainer and rinse under cool running water until the water runs mostly clear.
+Drain well and set aside.

-• Melt butter in a 10-inch skillet.
-Add the onions and garlic and cook until onions are translucent and soft, 2 minutes
+• Melt butter in a 10-inch skillet over medium heat.
+Add the onions and garlic and cook until soft and translucent, about 2 minutes.

-• Add rice and coat with butter.
-Continue to cook, stirring often, until rice is lightly toasted, about 4 minutes.
+• Add the rice and stir to coat it in the butter.
+Cook, stirring often, until lightly toasted, about 3 to 4 minutes.

-• Add the broth and salt and bring to a boil.
+• Stir in the broth and salt, then bring to a boil.

-• Remove pan from the heat, keep covered and let sit for 5 minutes.
+• Remove from the heat and keep covered for 5 minutes.

 Notes